Get insider access

 2. Best Upper Mid-Range Open-Back Headphones

-If you want to save money, the HiFiMan Edition XS are worth checking out for a planar magnetic driver design that doesn't destroy your bank account.
-They aren't as well-built as the HiFiMan Arya or the Sennheiser HD 800 S or as comfortable for most people.
-Still, if you're seeking neutral sound, they have a more balanced treble response than the Arya, so sibilants like hi-hats are bright but not piercing.
-Voices and lead instruments are also present, detailed, and clear.
-They're also easier to drive than the HD 800 S, so you probably won't need a headphone amp with most devices.
+If you want to save some cash, the Sennheiser HD 490 PRO are worth checking out for a dynamic driver design that won't destroy your bank account.
+They aren't as well-built as our top pick, the Sennheiser HD 800 S, but the HD 490 PRO are still an excellent choice for listeners who prefer a balanced sound.
+They have a bit more bass than the HD 800 S, but vocals and instruments are still present, detailed, and clear.
+They're easier to drive than the HD 800 S too, so you likely won't need a headphone amp with most devices.

-The headphones create a soundstage that seems wide and fairly natural.
-However, it doesn't seem as natural or speaker-like as the previous, pricier picks.
-Their headband puts more pressure on your head than the other HiFiMan headphones recommended here, which can become uncomfortable during long listening sessions.
-That said, they have consistent audio delivery, so you don't need to worry too much about their sound changing depending on the headphones' fit and positioning on your head.
+The headphones create a soundstage that is wide and fairly natural.
+However, it doesn't recreate sound as natural or speaker-like as the previous, pricier pick.
+They have consistent audio delivery, so you don't need to worry too much about their sound changing depending on the headphones' fit and positioning on your head.
+They also have a second set of earpads which change the sound signature a bit, meaning you have access to some extra physical customizability.

 See our review